Delayed-Gitification/QIAxcelR/README.md

 ### Parse the data

+First, export your raw data from the QIAxcel software using the raw csv option.

 The output from the QIAxcel is weird.
 Use this function to get it into a "tidy" format

 ```